+35725368683

 Grant of probate

-A grant of probate gives the power and legal authority to the estate administrator to manage and distribute the assets of the deceased.
-It includes the power to transfer property and access bank accounts to distribute the assets to the legal heirs under court supervision and following the provisions of the law of inheritance.
+A grant of probate gives the estate administrator the power and legal authority to manage and distribute the deceased's assets.
+This includes the power to transfer property and access bank accounts to distribute the assets to the legal heirs under court supervision and following the provisions of the law of inheritance.

 The necessary documents to initiate the grant of probate procedure are the following: